 Note: Our top VPN pick for downloading torrents is ExpressVPN, enabling you to download torrents anonymously, including features that will notify you if the file is infected with viruses like Trojans.

-Fortunately, there are a few reliable, paid as well as free, torrent clients.
-In the list below, we are noting down our top picks of the best torrent clients that you can use for downloading torrents in 2022.
+Fortunately, there are a few reliable, paid as well as free, torrent clients in Australia.
+In the list below, we are noting down our top picks of the best torrent clients in Australia that you can use for downloading torrents in 2022.

 However, as expected, you don’t get all the fancy features in the trial version and you are limited to just downloading one torrent a day without virus protection over an unencrypted connection.
 You would also be bargaining on downloading speeds, as you wouldn’t be on the priority list unless you purchase their subscriptions.

-qbittorrent is a very a popular torrent software for both Mac and Windows.
+qbittorrent is a very a popular torrent software for both Mac and Windows in Australia.
 The reason is that it’s totally free and doesn’t have annoying ads you see on most torrent clients.
 The user interface seems a bit outdated, but despite that, everything works the way it should.

 Now don’t think you’ll be missing out on the features, as there a plenty of it available, like download prioritization, torrent creation along with a built-in media player.
 The software is open sourced, meaning that anyone can create plugins, remove bugs and contribute to the overall betterment of the client.